Effects of Smoking Marijuana While Pregnant and How to Quit Weed Smoking Weed

 Quitting marijuana use while you are pregnant requires a combination of approaches so that you can address the physical, emotional, and psychological aspects of your addiction.
 Currently, there are no FDA-approved medications for marijuana dependence.
 Treating an addiction to marijuana will often begin with behavioral therapy.

 The type of behavioral therapy that your doctor will recommend will depend on you and your level of marijuana use.
 Below are some common methods that may be used during treatment:14

 - Motivational enhancement therapy: MET helps to produce and increase motivation from within to make healthy changes.
 Rather than tell you the changes you need to make, the therapist will work with you to find the internal motivation and desire for positive change.

-- Cognitive-behavioral therapy (CBT) : This form of psychotherapy addresses the thoughts, feelings, and behaviors that may be contributing to your drug use.
-The therapist works with you to adjust them so you can overcome damaging thoughts and belief patterns to achieve and maintain sobriety.
+- Cognitive behavioral therapy (CBT): This form of psychotherapy addresses the thoughts, feelings, and behaviors that may be contributing to your drug use.
+The therapist works with you to adjust them so that you can overcome damaging thoughts and belief patterns to achieve and maintain sobriety.

-Some programs incorporate alternative therapies into their treatment model.
+Some programs incorporate alternative therapies into their treatment models.
 These could include:

 - Art therapy.

 Marijuana Addiction Treatment Types